fssa-batch3/vignesh.ramachandran__web_project/README.md

         1. Log in as a buyer.
         2. Click the "profile" icon which is at the top right of the page.
         3. It navigate to the my orders page.
+        4. User can see the list of orders.
+        5. Then click the "View Details" button to the order details.
+        6. It navigate to the order details page.
+        7. Here you can see the order details like no_of_guest, price, delivery date and order status.
-        4. Click the "View" button of which ordered menu's dish you want to see.
+        8. Then click the "View Dishes" button of which ordered menu's dish you want to see.
     - Expected Result:
         - The buyer can see the dish details of the selected menu.